 I actually went to a Gyoza “Museum” in Tokyo.
 Which is like going to a shopping mall that only has restaurants, and they only serve gyoza.
 You are handed this stamp book to fill out, like homework on a grade school field trip.
 Then, you go collecting all the stamps by eating all the different types of gyoza in the shopping mall. it was the most awesome field trip I have ever been on.

 Karage is Japanese fried chicken.
 It does not have the serious exoskeleton that you crunch through in American fried chicken.
-The oil is lighter and the flour made crunchiness is lighter, yet it has strong flavor and is less salty than the American version.
-Karage always seems to be juicy as well.
+The oil is lighter and the flour-made crunchiness is lighter, yet it has strong flavor and is less salty than the American version.
+Karage always tends to be juicier than the American version as well.
 Another great combo with cold beer.

 Tonkastu is a breaded and deep fried pork cutlet.
 It is usually cut into mathematically accurate slices for you to eat easier.
 It comes with a dark brown sauce that makes and excellent paring.
 The great thing about Tonkatsu is the variety of ways you can eat it.
 You can eat the cutlet and its sliced wedges by themselves or on a bowl of rice with an a egg tossed on the top.
 Or the super popular Katsu Curry.
 Where you toss it onto a plate of spicy curry.